arshiamufti/quick-language-references/scala/array.md

 **Create a fixed length array**

-I like using `Array.fill` since it forces you to initialize the array
+I like using `Array.fill` since it forces you to initialize the array.
 ```scala
 scala> val arr = Array.fill(4)(0)
 arr: Array[Int] = Array(0, 0, 0, 0)